databricks/terraform-databricks-examples/environments/databricks-department-clusters-pat/README.md

 * Build job is responsible for validation of changes in pull request.
 It is triggered by any new pull request event on the `main` branch.
 * Release job is responsible for deploying the changes:
   * It is triggered by any new merge event on the `main` branch.
   * It requires a manual approval before deploying the changes.
-See bel
+See [Configuring the Github Actions release job](#configuring-the-github-actions-release-job) for more details.

 In order to use this pipeline, we have two prerequisites: